2025

-Reinventing Protestant Germany: Religious Nationalists and the Origins of Post-Nazi Democracy, book manuscript under contract with Harvard University Press.
+Reinventing Protestant Germany: Religious Nationalists and the Contest for Post-Nazi Democracy.
+Cambridge, MA: Harvard University Press.
+388 pp.

 2023